aksingh5tech/5TECHLAB_TRAIN/README.md

 ## Fine-tuning

-To fine-tune an OLMo model using our trainer you'll first need to prepare your dataset by tokenizing it and saving the tokens IDs to a flat numpy memory-mapped array.
+To fine-tune an QXLAB model using our trainer you'll first need to prepare your dataset by tokenizing it and saving the tokens IDs to a flat numpy memory-mapped array.
 See [`scripts/prepare_tulu_data.py`](./scripts/prepare_tulu_data.py) for an example with the Tulu V2 dataset, which can be easily modified for other datasets.

 Next, prepare your training config.
-There are many examples in the [`configs/`](https://github.com/allenai/OLMo/blob/main/configs) directory that you can use as a starting point.
+There are many examples in the [`configs/`](https://github.com/allenai/QXLAB/blob/main/configs) directory that you can use as a starting point.
 The most important thing is to make sure the model parameters (the `model` field in the config) match up with the checkpoint you're starting from.
 To be safe you can always start from the config that comes with the model checkpoint.
 At a minimum you'll need to make the following changes to the config or provide the corresponding overrides from the command line:

 - Update `load_path` to point to the checkpoint you want to start from.
 - Set `reset_trainer_state` to `true`.